 Additional testing, training, or other requirements are necessary for the student at various times within the program.
 The student is responsible for obtaining or completing these requirements and paying all associated fees.
-A list of current requirements and deadline dates for their completion is in the appendix.
+A list of current requirements and deadline dates for their completion is in Appendix A: Additional Requirements.
 Students are advised that this list is not all inclusive as other requirements may be added as necessary during the year.